Qt-QML/A-QtCreator-plugin-to-preview-QML-files/README.md

 Features
 ---------

-- The preview can live as a widget in the right pane of QtCreator or as an window.
+- The preview can live as a widget in the right pane of QtCreator or as a window.

 - Three refresh modes : the preview will refresh if you modify the content of your QML document, or if you save your document, or manually.